Criminal Investigation Division – Captain Katina Dicks

 This system of complaint and disciplinary procedures not only subjects the officer to corrective action when they conduct their self improperly, but also protects them from unwarranted criticism when they discharge their duties properly

-The Fugitive Warrants unit is currently comprised of one full-time Deputy.
+The Warrants Section is currently comprised of one full-time Deputy.
 The primary responsibility of the Warrants Deputy is to locate and arrest persons sought on misdemeanor and felony warrants and other criminal process issued within the circuit court of Columbia County.
-Their priority is on felony warrants and related criminal process.
+The priority is on felony warrants and related criminal process.
 The Deputy also locates and arrests fugitives who are wanted in other jurisdictions that seek refuge in Columbia County.
-They are the contact point in dealing with fugitive matters and assist other agencies such as the FBI, US Marshal’s Service, State Attorney’s Office, and other law enforcement offices.

 Recent Press Releases